rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 python filter-genome-reports.py > ../results/best-prokaryotes.txt

-Then, fetch genome annotation for each row in best-prokaryotes.txt, and fetch the protein-coding genes for all chromosomes and plasmids for each row in best-prokaryotes.txt.
+Then, fetch genome annotation for each row in best-prokaryotes.txt, fetch the protein-coding genes for all chromosomes and plasmids for each row in best-prokaryotes.txt, and fetch the assembly statistics for quality control.
+We want to analyze genomes with high-quality, complete genome assemblies.

+For downstream analysis,

-Both steps can be done at the same time on the Duke Compute Cluster (DCC).
+These steps can be done at the same time on the Duke Compute Cluster (DCC).
 And make sure these scripts are called from the src directory. fetch-gbk-annotation and fetch-genome-and-plasmid-cds.py run overnight..

 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-gbk-annotation.py"
 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-genome-and-plasmid-cds.py"
+sbatch --mem=16G -t 24:00:00 --wrap="python fetch-assembly-stats.py"

 Once the data has downloaded, run the following scripts.
 Some run quite quickly, so no need to submit them to a partition on DCC-- just run them in an interactive session on DCC.

 python make-chromosome-plasmid-table.py
-python make-gbk-annotation-table.py ## this runs for ~35 min on DCC.
+python make-gbk-annotation-table.py ## this runs for ~35 min on DCC. python run-QC-and-make-assembly-stats-table.py

 ## this runs for 20 min on DCC.
 python count-cds.py > ../results/protein_db_CDS_counts.csv